Global CemTrans Conference and Exhibition

 Speakers are urged to use real-world examples and case studies, preferably with costings if available, and are requested to avoid overt commercial/advertising messages.

-Final conference materials (written article, powerpoint and short biography) must be with the organisers by 7 April.
+Final conference materials (written article, powerpoint and short biography) must be with the organisers by 22 May at the latest.
 Speakers must register for the conference - cement-producer speakers register free.

-Presenters at Global CemProcess Conference should carefully note the following points and deadlines
+Presenters at the conference should carefully note the following points and deadlines

-Main points: Authors should supply the biography and finalised Powerpoint presentation by 7 April at the latest!
+Main points: Authors should supply the biography and finalised Powerpoint presentation by 22 May at the latest.

 Confirmed authors are included in the conference programme on the web site.
 Presenters are strongly encouraged to include new information in their presentations.
 Authors should use metric units throughout their presentations.